Income Tax FAQs

 Can all the interest from our joint accounts be declared in my wife's tax return because her income is much lower than mine?

-No. All income must be declared by each recipient on the same basis as the accounts are held.
+All income must be declared by each recipient on the same basis as the accounts are held.
 Interest from a joint account must be split 50/50.
 You cannot declare it all on your wife’s tax return and doing so could lead to an ATO audit.

 My 14 year old daughter has received $600 from a trust distribution.
 Does she have to lodge a tax return?

-Since the 2012 income year, even if this is her only income, she will have to lodge a return.
+Yes she will have to lodge a return.
 Prior to the 2012 income year a minor could have earned up to $3,333 from investments before any tax would be payable on that income.
 However, from 1 July 2011 the Government removed the ability of minors to access the low income rebate for unearned income (such as interest, dividends, rent, royalties, trust distributions etc.).
 This means that a minor who earns over $416 in unearned income must lodge an income tax return.

 Personal exertion income (such as salary & wages) will still have tax payable on it, but that tax payable can be reduced by the low income tax offset but all unearned income will not attract the low income rebate and be taxed at minors’ rates.

 I have shares and received franked dividends this year but have no other income.
 Do I have to lodge a tax return to get the franking credits refunded to me?